-Any list of funny cop movies would be incomplete if it didn't include a mention of the film that made Eddie Murphy a household name.
-Murphy's Axel Foley is a rough-around-the-edges, do whatever it takes to get the job done cop from Detroit who takes an unauthorized trip to Beverly Hills to track a lead to a friend's murder.
+A list of funny cop movies would be incomplete without the film that made Eddie Murphy a household name.
+Murphy's Axel Foley is a rough-around-the-edges, do-whatever-it-takes cop from Detroit who takes an unauthorized trip to Beverly Hills to track a lead to a friend's murder.

 Unfortunately for him—and great for us—the stuffy, by-the-book Beverly Hills P.D. isn't ready for the way Foley does business.
-Eventually, in their own special way, they come around to his way of thinking.
-Along the way, we get to laugh out loud at the ensuing antics.
+Eventually, in their own special way, they come around to his way of thinking and we get to laugh out loud at the ensuing antics.

-Whether it's Troopers messing with stoners, a police chase turned practical joke or an ongoing rivalry between the state and local police; Super Troopers is laugh out loud funny - though certainly not appropriate for little eyes and ears.
+Whether it's Troopers messing with stoners, a police chase turned into practical joke, or an ongoing rivalry between the state and local police, Super Troopers is laugh-out-loud funny.
+But be warned—it's not appropriate for little eyes and ears.

-Okay, call it a cop out - get it?
-Cop out? - to roll three great movies into one spot on the list, but these are great as stand-alone or a series.
-Pioneering the "Buddy Cop" genre and injecting the perfect balance of action, drama and comic relief, the ultimate good-cop-bad-cop duo of Mel Gibson and Danny Glover really delivers the funny at the most ironic moments.
+These are great as stand-alone movies or as a series.
+Pioneering the "buddy cop" genre and injecting the perfect balance of action, drama, and comic relief, the ultimate good-cop-bad-cop duo of Mel Gibson and Danny Glover really delivers the funny at the most ironic moments.

-I don't care if it does play to the lowest common denominator - whoever came up with the idea of having to disarm a toilet bomb—while in use—is a comic genius.
+Whoever first came up with the idea of having to disarm a toilet bomb—while in use—is a comic genius.

-What happens when you take two of the (at the time) funniest actors in Hollywood, hand them badges and guns, and turn them loose on the streets of Miami?
-I'll give you a hint: when you read the back of the DVD case, the summary will probably include the phrase "hilarity ensues."
+What happens when you take two of the funniest actors in Hollywood, hand them badges and guns, and turn them loose on the streets of Miami?
+If you read the back of this DVD case, the summary will probably include the phrase "hilarity ensues."

 Like Lethal Weapon, Bad Boys is non-stop action and non-stop humor.
 Martin Lawrence and Will Smith keep the one-liners flowing as they tackle the seedy drug trade in scenic and sunny South Florida.

-This movie defined the goofy cop humor drama and provides a frighteningly funny look at what happens when standards are thrown out the window, and police departments start hiring anyone with a temperature of 98.6 degrees.
+This movie defined the goofy cop humor drama and it provides a frighteningly funny look at what happens when standards are thrown out the window and police departments start hiring anyone with a temperature of 98.6 degrees.

 Leslie Nielsen stars as Lieutenant Frank Drebin, an idiot savant detective who is heavy on the idiot and light on the savant.
-In this classic Zucker Brothers comedy, Drebin fumbles his way through an investigation to clear the name of his partner, Nordberg.
-In the process, he uncovers an attempt to kill Queen Elizabeth II involving baseball legend Reggie Jackson.
+Drebin fumbles his way through an investigation to clear the name of his partner, Nordberg, in this classic Zucker Brothers comedy.
+He uncovers an attempt to kill Queen Elizabeth II involving baseball legend Reggie Jackson in the process.

 As if it couldn't get more ridiculous, the cast includes O.J.Simpson, Ricardo Montalban, and Priscilla Presley.
-The Zucker Brothers don't pull any punches as they throw every gag in the book at this movie, based on the comedy television show The Police Squad.
+The Zucker Brothers don't pull any punches as they throw every gag in the book at this movie that's based on the comedy television show The Police Squad.

-So many action movies have been made about hard-charging cops who shoot first, ask questions later and blow a lot of stuff up along the way.
-This brilliantly funny movie takes a look at the other guys - the note takers and reports writers that never seem to get their shot at the big case.
+So many action movies have been made about hard-charging cops who shoot first, ask questions later, and blow a lot of stuff up along the way.
+This brilliantly funny movie takes a look at the other guys: the note takers and report writers who never seem to get their shot at the big case.

 Will Ferrell plays a straight-edged detective whose passion is forensic accounting.
 His partner, Mark Wahlberg, is a detective whose promising future hits a wall when he inadvertently shoots Derek Jeter during the World Series.